sara-nl/griddocs/source/Pages/Advanced/grid_job_requirements.rst

   Requirements = <expression>;

-Job requirements follow the JDL syntax.
+Job requirements follow the :abbr:`JDL (job description language)` syntax.
 This also means that you can have multiple requirements using boolean operators ``&&`` for
 *requirement 1 AND requirement 2*, and ``||`` for *requirement 1 OR
 requirement 2*.
 You can also use parentheses ``(...)`` for an even more fine-grained control over requirements.

-.. seealso:: For detailed information about ``JDL`` attributes supported by the gLite Workload Management System, have a look in the `EGEE JDL guide`_.
+.. seealso:: For detailed information about :abbr:`JDL (job description language)` attributes supported by the gLite Workload Management System, have a look in the `EGEE JDL guide`_.

 ============